HERB: Human-augmented Efficient Reinforcement learning for Bin-packing: EXPERIMENTAL SETUP

 \subsection{Evaluation Procedure and Metrics}

 We employ BoxED~\cite{santos_andrejfsantos4boxed_2025} trials and packing sequences as the test episodes for our experiments.
-We evaluate the performance of different packing approaches and compare them with human packs considering the following objective task performance metrics: \textit{Success rate}, which is defined as the percentage of successful test episodes, \textit{Number of packed objects}, which represents a distribution of packed objects over test episodes, and \textit{Latency}, the single-step inference time distribution.
+As such, the performance of different methods is evaluated over the same 263 experimental conditions (episodes) humans performed in~\cite{santos_andrejfsantos4boxed_2025}.
+We evaluate the performance of different packing approaches and compare them with human packs based on the following objective task performance metrics: \textit{Success rate}, which is defined as the percentage of successful test episodes, \textit{Number of packed objects}, which represents a distribution of packed objects over test episodes, and \textit{Latency}, the single-step inference time distribution.

 We also report \textit{Compactness} and \textit{Stability} metrics across the test episodes.
-While these metrics are qualitative, they provide significant insight into the performance of different algorithms.
+While these metrics are qualitative, they provide significant insight into the performance of different algorithms and human behavior while packing.